truecharts/public/charts/stable/qbittorrent/docs/installation.md

 ### Networking

-Add an `loadBalancerIP` to the `main` service or configure an Ingress if you preffer.
+Add an `loadBalancerIP` to the `main` service or configure an Ingress if you prefer.
 Common documentation can be checked for more information.

 ### Listening Ports